AaronKluck/aiplayground/README.md

 In hindsight, subdomains, even peer subdomains of the same main domain, should be fine.
 I also gave some thought (but did not implement) to a per-site allow-list, so that other domains (that aren't subdomains but are nevertheless related) can be crawled to.

 ### Link Representation
 One weakness of my implementation is that, while I did a lot to avoid duplicate of a single page (in its processing and representation), I didn't do anything to avoid duplication of links _from different pages_.
-My justification, as I planned all this out, was that a
+My justification, as I planned all this out, was that you might get a different score when linking from different pages, but that was much more relevant when I was attempting to use the contextual text _near_ a link in addition to the link text itself.

 Ideally, there'd be a single link entity in the database per URL being linked to, and rather than a foreign key to the page that linked to it, a separate table would track that 1:N relation.

-### Prompt
+### Prompt Engineering
 Maybe not _different_, but...
 I feel like prompt tuning is something I could have spent a lot more time on.
 It takes a lot of trial and error, and due to the time-limited nature of this little project, I felt my time was better spent on things I could control.

 Looking at the results, it usually makes sense, but it sometimes definitely hallucinates, or makes weird decisions, or flat-out disobeys my directives.

+## What About Async?
+All the code in this project is synchronous, parallelized through threading.
+Nowadays, Python supports the async/await syntax made popular by the likes of JavaScript and C#, and I actually really like that way of programming.
+Here, however, I made the conscious choice to keep it all synchronous.

+The crawling and AI inspection process is extremely I/O-bound, which ordinarily makes for a great candidate for using async/await to achieve concurrency.
+Indeed, the recursive nature of a web crawler could fan out to huge numbers of asynchronous I/O tasks if you wanted to.
+Unbound recursion isn't practical here, however.

+The first consideration is memory - each page crawled to is held in memory for some period of time, and unbound recursion means that more and more pages will be queried at once as time goes on.
+But even more important is the throttling on the AI API.
+Especially at the cheap tier I was in, my tokens-per-minute allowance severely limited how many pages I could process at once.

+I could have limited processing to a finite number of Tasks (_not_ simply coroutines) that read off a shared queue, but then I would have had to make everything async with no real gain.
+Instead, I spawned a finite number of threads reading from a queue and kept everything synchronous.